 If people feed coyotes or if there is a food source associated with humans the coyotes will become less fearful of people and more attacks will occur.
 So in order to reduce or eliminate attacks it is VERY important that we condition the coyotes to fear people.
 People can help condition coyotes by doing the following:

 - NEVER feed coyotes.

 - Remove coyote food sources such as trash, fruit and pet food from the environment.

-- Keeping small pets inside from dusk to dawn or in safe enclosures
+- Keep small pets inside from dusk to dawn or in safe enclosures.

 - Never leave young children unattended in yards or parks.

-- Harass coyotes with loud noises, clapping hands, yelling, throwing rocks at them and waving our arms to create fear
+- Harass coyotes with loud noises, clapping hands, yelling, throwing rocks at them and waving your arms to create fear.

-- Call the local department of Fish and Game or local law enforcement agency if coyotes attack humans, become too aggressive by approaching humans and by showing lack of fear of humans or if they attack small pets.
+- Call the local Department of Fish and Game or local law enforcement agency immediately if you are attacked by a coyote, see them approaching a human or showing lack of fear of humans, or if a coyote has attacked a small pet.